sukhbir-singh/blog/_posts/2018-08-05-gsoc-2018-final-submission-report.md

 ## Future Work

  Amahi platform is a large codebase and is a bit complex to understand at first.
 The project has lots of scope for future improvements.
 Asset pipeline's implementation can be improved.
 More plugins can be developed in order to add more functionalities to the system.
-Front-End parts of other existing plugins can be improved.
+Front-end parts of other existing plugins can be improved.
 More REST APIs could be developed as per requirements of the users which can be consumed by Android and iOS apps.

 ## Conclusion